como-integrar-javascript-pagina-web

 How to Integrate JavaScript into a Web

-As we have seen, JavaScript is a programming language that is intimately related to web development since its inception.
+As we have seen, JavaScript is a programming language that has been closely related to web development since its origin.

 Thus, it is one of the three fundamental technologies of web development, along with HTML and CSS.